tableflip/dnsify/README.md

-# DNSIFY - Simplify your dns config
+# dnsify - Simplify your dns config

 - Plain text format for version control and automated goodness
 - Protect the innocent from syntax errors